FL private-sale guide

 Florida Bill of Sale

-Create a Florida vehicle bill of sale and email yourself the PDF.
+Create a Florida vehicle bill of sale and download the PDF instantly.
 Notarization is not required in Florida.

 Florida does not require a vehicle bill of sale to be notarized.
 A federal odometer disclosure is required for most vehicles, so record the mileage at the time of sale.
 Florida's Form HSMV 82050 is the standard bill of sale, and the title also includes a transfer section.

-Florida: notarization is not required, but an odometer disclosure is required for most vehicles.
+Florida: no routine notarization requirement is stated in the cited guidance; an odometer disclosure is required for many vehicles.

 Open prefilled Florida generatorHow to sell a vehicle privately in Florida

 Selling a vehicle privately in Florida runs through the Florida Highway Safety and Motor Vehicles (FLHSMV).
 The seller signs over the title, the buyer applies for a new title in their name, and a bill of sale documents the transaction.
-Florida does not require the bill of sale to be notarized, though it is good practice to have the seller's signature witnessed, and some buyers prefer a witnessed or notarized signature for added certainty.
+Florida Form HSMV 82050 uses signed certification under penalty of perjury and does not state a routine witness or notarization requirement.

 Florida publishes a standard bill of sale, Form HSMV 82050, that captures the buyer and seller information, the vehicle's year, make, model, and VIN, the sale price, and the odometer reading.
 A federal odometer disclosure is required for most vehicles at the time of sale, so be accurate with the mileage.
 The Florida title itself also contains a transfer and odometer section that the seller completes when signing the vehicle over.